The sheer volume of influencer marketing statistics online can be overwhelming.

 The following statistics reveal what a significant percentage of U.S. marketers spend on influencer collaborations, along with where the money goes.

-- The most popular types of influencer content on social media are informative creator posts – i.e., product reviews and how-to videos.
+6. Some of the most popular and beneficial types of influencer content on social media are informative creator posts – i.e., product reviews and how-to videos.

 Statistics on Influencer Marketing Engagement and Consumer Trust